 EPA RECOGNIZES A NEW STANDARD, ASTM E1527-21, FOR PHASE I ESAs

 The final rule incorporates the ASTM E1527-21 (the “2021 standard”), without replacing the previously adopted standard, ASTM E1527-13 (the “2013 standard”).
-The rule becomes effective on May 13, 2022, unless the EPA receives adverse comments.
+The proposed and direct final rule was withdrawn because it received adverse comments allowing both E1527-21 and E1527-13 use to comply with the AAI rule.
 A comparable situation occurred in 2013 during the last transition from the ASTM E1527-05 standard to the 2013 standard.
 EPA issued a direct final rule that provided parties the option to use the 2013 standard or the then existing standard ASTM E1527-05.
 The EPA received adverse comments in support of the 2013 standard and raising concerns regarding the use of two standards simultaneously.
 In response, the EPA withdrew the direct final rule and amended it by removing the ASTM E1527-05 standard and replacing it with the 2013 standard.
-We anticipate the EPA is already receiving adverse comments like those in 2013 and will amend the final rule replacing ASTM 1527-13 with the 2021 standard.

 IMPORTANT CHANGES BETWEEN THE 2021 STANDARD AND ASTM E1527-13

 The following is a list of significant changes in the 2021 standard:

 Consistent Use of the Term Subject Property: To promote clarity, the 2021 standard suggests the EP use term “subject property” throughout the Phase when referring to the property that is the subject of the report.